SeLite/SeLite.github.io/DocumentationStandard.md

   * use colours black, Chart 11 for red, Green 4, Chart 12 for blue, Chart 3 for yellow

 ## Textual object diagrams
 Object Diagrams draw ownership/reference relationships between objects, fields and functions.
-They usually don't necessarily describe class inheritance (which is clear from the source<!--TODO: and from Javadoc -->).
+They usually don't necessarily describe class inheritance (which is clear from the source and from [API]).

 Text diagrams don't need to be esthetic, but clear and easy to edit - so you can quickly update them whenever you change the relevant code.
 They are in plain text, with **`<, >, ^, v`** for connections.
 The diagrams look like this: